JohnBarrabas/Gutenberg-Narrative-Text-Corpus/README.md

 =====No sentence start
 "/Si/," said the Italian, discreetly.
 ````
-The system is modular and commented, feel free to modify the extraction scripts
+The system is modular and commented, feel free to modify the scripts
 or add your own as needed.

 ## System requirements

 The project requires bash and perl, and so should run on any linux system.
 Linux
-installs Perl by default.
+installs perl by default.

 The author has no access to a windows machine, but perl is the most portable language
 so the text extraction sections of the project should run on any installed perl system
 such as Strawberry Perl.
 The process is modular, so you can download the ISO separately
-using Windows utilities and continue with the extraction sections using perl.
+using Windows utilities and continue the extraction sections using perl.

 The maximum extraction process (extract and save all text from all files) requires about
 13GB of free disk space.
 About 3.4GB of the maximum output is the narrative text,
-the rest being temporary files (and similar) that can be discarded once the
+the remainder being temporary files (and similar) that can be discarded once the
-narrative text files are complete.
+process is complete.

 Optionally, less than the maximum can be extracted.

 ## Installation overview

-The file [INSTALL.md](file:INSTALL.md) describes the install process in detail.
+The files "*INSTALL.md" in the project directory describe the install process in detail.

 ### General instructions: